NuAtlas/Furrballs/README.md

 - Have only one layer of try/except.
 - Do NOT use catch to catch all exception types.
 - Only handle exceptions that are supposed to be recovered from.
+- Do not catch exceptions in multi-threaded execution.
+- Do not catch Memory Exceptions thrown by the library.
 - NEVER throw in constructor, if the constructor is throwing use a factory design instead. and let the factory return errors or (nullptr to indicate failure to initialize)
 > This is to **guarantee** that all constructed objects are ***initialized*** correctly